GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA: Models and Results

 As a generalization of the Ising model, we can also consider the classical spins to take values from $1, 2, \cdots, q$.
 This is the $q$-state Potts model which is another widely studied statistical system.
 In particular, we consider the case $q=3$ as an example.
 On a square lattice, this model has a critical temperature that is exactly known for all $q$.
 The transition, however, changes order at some $q$ and the nature of the transition is continuous for $q < 4$ \cite{Wu1982}.
 The exact analytical result for $T_{c}$ on square lattice is:

 If we restrict to $q = 2$, we reproduce the Ising result (up to a factor of 2).
-The $q$-state Potts model has been previously considered using TRG methods both in two and three dimensions in Refs.~\cite{2010PhRvB..81q4411Z, Jha:2022pgy}.
+The $q$-state Potts model has been previously considered using TRG methods both in two and three dimensions in Refs.~\cite{2010PhRvB..81q4411Z,Wang_2014,Jha:2022pgy}.
 The initial tensor can be written down by considering the $q \times q$ Boltzmann nearest-neighbor weight matrix as:

 and then splitting the $\mathbb{W}$ tensor using Cholesky factorization, i.e., $\mathbb{W} = LL^{T}$ and combining four $L$'s to make $T_{ijkl}$ as $T_{ijkl} = L_{ia}L_{ib}L_{ic}L_{id}$.
 Note that this tensor can be suitably modified to admit finite magnetic fields.
+We first study the convergence of density of $\ln(Z)$ with inverse bond dimension.
+The result is shown in Fig.~\ref{fig:potts0}.

-For zero magnetic field, this model has a phase transition at $T_{c} \approx 0.995$ and we check this using \TT.
+In the absence of external magnetic field, this model has a phase transition at $T_{c} \approx 0.99497$ and we check this using \TT.
 The results obtained are shown in Fig.~\ref{fig:potts1}.

+As mentioned before, a prime motivation of our work was to access large bond dimensions to accurately determine the critical exponents.
+We computed these exponents for the XY model in Sec.~\ref{subsec:GXY} and now we determine critical exponent $\alpha$ for the three-state Potts model.
+Taking the zero-field limit, we look at the behaviour of the specific heat as $T \to T_{c}$.
+Defining $\tau = (T-T_c)/T_c$, we fit the specific heat (as $\tau \to 0$) using the standard form:

+To compute the specific heat, we compute the second derivative of the partition function using the standard finite-difference method.
+We fit the numerical data with \eqref{eq:Cvfit} to obtain the critical exponent $\alpha$ taking $10\%$ error in specific heat.
+Using \TT, we get $\alpha = 0.38(5)$ and $0.34(7)$ respectively as shown in Fig.~\ref{fig:potts2} by fitting the data for $T < T_{c}$ and $T > T_{c}$ respectively.
+Our result is is consistent with the known result of $\alpha = 1/3$~\cite{Batchelor_2017}.